Zoey-JIN/DelaySSA/Tutorials.md

 An R-dimensional list representing the delay time of the reactions.
 Every element can be a fixed number or a stochastic value governed by a function.

 **delay_effect_matrix**
 The first line is the reaction index of S_matrix, the second line is the reaction index of S_matrix_dalay.
-If not empty, each row represents the column of the *r*th reaction in matrix S_matrix that is the same as the column of the *r'*th reaction in S_matrix_dalay.
-This will cause the *r'*th reaction in delay part to be randomly eliminated when the *r*th reaction in S_matrix occurs.
+If not empty, each row represents the column of the *r*th reaction in matrix S_matrix that is the same as the column of the *r*‘th reaction in S_matrix_dalay.
+This will cause the *r*’th reaction in delay part to be randomly eliminated when the *r*th reaction in S_matrix occurs.
  <!-- $\bm{i}$ -->

 # Delay Rejection Method Algorithm